singhbishtabhishek/Image-Captioning/README.md

 # Image-Captioning-using-a-dataset
 This project builds an image captioning model that generates textual descriptions for images using a CNN + LSTM architecture, trained on the Flickr8k dataset.
+The code is written in google colab.

 # Model Architecture
  **Feature extractor**: Pre-trained CNN (e.g., InceptionV3, ResNet50) extracts image features.